edterbak/NodeRed_Heishamon_control/README.md

 - BUG: Logs text color not being correct.
 - Improved logs: Added toggle status changes to log
 - Removed smoothening filter again on room temperature (add it in personal area if you needed it.)
+</details><br/>

 [2022-06-06] (v14 final) Things done are:
-- Improved visuals in log page, increased amount of lines to 40.
+- Compared to 14beta13, Improved visuals in log page, increased amount of lines to 40.
-- Improved chart storage.
+- Compared to 14beta13, Improved chart storage.
+- A lot: see details in above changelogs.

 ## TODO list
 - [ ] Fix SoftStart routine. (it might be working for some, but be cautious)